-MEDA 211-Human Relations/MEDA Cr: 1 Wkly hrs: 1 hours Lecture
+MEDA 211-Human Relations/MEDA

 Discussion, problem-solving and evaluation of the clinical and administrative experiences gained in MEDA 210.

 Prerequisite: Completion of all required courses in the Medical Assisting program with a 2.5 or above in each course, concurrent enrollment in MEDA 210 and instructor permission.